peteanderson80/Matterport3DSimulator/README.md

 The Matterport3D Simulator enables development of AI **agents that interact with real 3D environments using visual information** (RGB-D images).
 It is primarily intended for research in deep reinforcement learning, at the intersection of computer vision, natural language processing and robotics.

+(This is development code for early release.
+We may make breaking changes, particularly as we look at possible integration with [ParlAI](https://github.com/facebookresearch/ParlAI) and [OpenAI Gym](https://github.com/openai/gym).)

 ## Features
 - Dataset consisting of 90 different predominantly indoor environments,
 - All images are real, not synthetic (providing much more visual complexity),
 - API for C++ and Python
 - Customizable image resolution, camera parameters, etc,
 - Supports GPU rendering using OpenGL, as well as off-screen CPU rendering using OSMESA,
-- Future releases will include depth data (RGB-D).
+- Future releases will include depth data (RGB-D) as well as class and instance object segmentations.

 ## Cite as